horychen/ACMSIMC_TUT/README.md

 - [IM] \_femm: (This branch does not really belong here but I don't want to create a new repository for it...)
 It is about the design of the induction motor using free softwares as well as fitting the design to the equivalent circuit parameters for further control simulation.
 - [IM] saturation: include iron core saturation effect into the induction motor model simulation.
 - [Both] inverter_model: simple inverter modeling based on the paper 1996-Choi.Sul-Inverter.
-- [Both] master: contain all the features of the branches mentioned above.
-The master branch is not updated anymore from this point, because I realized that having both IM and PMSM codes in one place is a silly idea.
+- [Both] **master: contain all the features of the branches mentioned above.
+The master branch is not updated anymore from this point, because I realized that having both IM and PMSM codes in one place is a silly idea.**
 - [PMSM] commissioning_pmsm: (under developing) self-commissioning procedure for permanent magnet motor.
-- [PMSM] eemf: (still debugging) sensorless control based on extended emf method proposed by Zhiqian Chen et al. (2003).
+- [PMSM] eemf: sensorless control based on extended emf method proposed by Zhiqian Chen et al. (2003).
 Sensorless open loop works but closed-loop has problems.
 - [PMSM] hfsi-yoon: pulsating type square wave high frequency signal injection method based sensorless control for motor with saliency.
 - [PMSM] commissioning_spmsm: self-commissioning procedure for surface mounted permanent magnet synchronous motor.
 - [PMSM] spmsm_scvm_harnerfors06: statically compensated voltage model based sensorless control for SPMSM.
 This branch also includes new dynamic anti-windup and incremental PID regulator.